-In many companies, a quest for perfection dooms the planning process.
+In some companies, a quest for perfection dooms the planning process.
 The managers regard the choices to be made as so momentous that they must find perfect answers or risk losing the company.
-This kind of attitude often lengthens the information-gathering phase infinitely.
+This attitude can lengthen the information-gathering phase infinitely.

-At one seminar for small and mid-sized companies, we asked each of the attendees how long his or her company had been doing strategic planning.
-A member of one group present said that their company had been doing it for five years.
+At one seminar for small and mid-sized companies, we asked the attendees how long their company had been doing strategy planning.
+A member of one group present said that they had been doing it for five years.
 Thinking they surely had some insights to share with the group, we asked if they did a better job with each successive planning cycle.
 “Successive cycle?” one responded, a bit puzzled.
 “We’re still gathering competitive and market information.
 We hope to start doing the planning next year.”

-The most important point is that it should be updated.
-Too many think of a strategy as a long-range plan that gets set at some off-site meetings and then is rigidly followed as company policy for the next 5 to 10 years.
-We all saw the results of the inflexibility in the Five-Year Plans produced by the Soviet Union.
+The short answer is continually.
+Too many think of strategic planning as an event that happens once or every few years.
+History tells us of the inflexibility in the Five-Year Plans produced by the Soviet Union.
 That is definitely not the model you want for managing your business.

 A strategic plan will succeed only if the CEO and other key executives believe in it and openly support it.
 While this may seem self-evident, it is surprisingly common for companies to embark on the planning process before the leaders have agreed to be bound by the outcome.
 Be forewarned: The planning effort will be half-hearted if the team doing it senses that they lack strong support at the top and that, indeed, their decisions may be challenged or even vetoed.

 If a non-team member is selected as the process leader, be sure the person has sufficient stature and respect to be able to manage the team members.
-We have found that some of the best facilitators are company trainers, human resources people, and managers in the controller's office.
-But some businesses have to go outside of the company to find a person with the right mix of skills and experience to lead the process.
-If you decide to use an outsider, be sure he or she is fully competent in the process you intend to use and fits in well with the culture of your company.
+Some businesses chose to go outside of the company to find a person with the right mix of skills and experience to lead the process.
+If you decide to use an outside consultant, be sure he or she is fully competent in strategy and the process you intend to use.
 And, of course, never delegate your strategic decisions to an outsider.
 Help with process leadership and research is all to the good.
 But be sure that both you the outside consultant understand that he or she is there only to help the team make the crucial decisions and not to make the decisions.

 How do we make sure that we get the results anticipated?

-It is relatively easy to create a strategic vision for a company, but much more difficult to follow it and achieve results.
+It is not easy to create a strategic vision for a company, but it is much more difficult to follow it and achieve results.
 As is well known, too many plans become the object of “document worship” rather than a management tool.
-The plan is duly recorded in a sacred book and placed on a shelf for all to bow and pay homage as they pass.
 Rarely does the management team ever consult it, let alone use it to guide the difficult choices that must be made.

 A plan that doesn’t help a company anticipate changes, make tough choices, and exploit new opportunities is obviously a waste of time and effort.
 In our experience, companies that do a good job of implementing their strategy can expect to achieve from 80 to 90 percent of their objectives.
 The three tools that are vital for success in the implementation stage include:

 Action plans.
 For each objective in the overall strategic plan, the team should develop an action plan that spells out the steps that will be taken to achieve the objective; the time and resources that will be needed, and the team member who will be responsible for seeing that each is carried out.
 The overall strategic plan that emerges should have a limited number of objectives — typically 10 or fewer (see sample objectives).
 Each should be focused on the near term.
 If it will be a long term objective, such as landing a man on the moon, it should become a Goal with shorter term objectives, such as launching a satellite.

-Scheduling of managers’ time.
+Scheduling managers’ time.
 Most companies run out of time long before they run out of money.
 While most companies do fairly detailed financial budgets, they frequently do not assess or plan the time that top managers will need to devote to implementing action plans.
 Top management’s time is one of a company’s most precious resources.
 It is critical to determine how much time top managers will have to spend each month on implementing action plans.
 Delegation should be used in the Action Plans as much as possible.
 Time availability is crucial in scheduling the start and completion of action steps and in achieving timely completion.

 If you do not thoughtfully lay out a course and direction for your business, it is likely that environment and external factors will lay out one for you.
 You may eventually be forced to accept a strategy that is a whole lot less satisfactory than one you could have designed for yourselves.
 The only way to avoid this trap and take control of your destiny is to make some form of strategic planning a regular part of your management process.